Sidd-underscore/Website/README.md

-# Welcome, traveller!
+# Welcome, traveler!

-This repo stores the code for my personal website, [sidd-underscore.vercel.app](https://sidd-underscore.vercel.app).
+This repo stores the code for my personal website, [sidd-underscore.vercel.app](https://sidd.studio).
 Feel free to browse through the files if you are looking to mimic (or ~~steal~~ borrow) any components in my website!
 I love open source, and how it allows people to build better, together.

 If you have questions, feel free to open a pull request with your question.
 I will arrive to your aid as quick as possible!
 PLEASE do the same if you have any improvements or suggestions.